 Who Can Participate?

-Any group of students in 4th-12th grade is eligible to enter a Team in the Arizona KidWind Challenge.
+Any group of students in 4th-12th grade is eligible to enter a team in the Arizona KidWind or Solar Structure Challenges.
 Teams can include students from public and private schools, home schoolers, after school clubs, Boy Scout and Girl Scout troops, etc. As long as you have an adult coach, you can participate!
-Each Team can have 2-5 students, and the Team must have an adult mentor.
-The mentor will be responsible for registering the team for the competition and managing the team’s progress.
+Each Team can have 2-5 students, and the team must have an adult mentor.
+The mentor will be responsible for registering the team for the competition and managing the team's progress.
+A teacher/group leader can mentor multiple teams (for example, if you have a whole class or club participating).

-Are you an Arizona educator thinking about doing the AZ KidWind Challenge with your classroom or club, but don’t know where to start?
+Are you an Arizona educator thinking about doing the AZ KidWind or Solar Structure Challenge with your classroom or club, but don't know where to start?
 KidWind Project has upcoming (virtual) Teacher Trainings.
+We often have scholarships available for these trainings.

 Check out the KidWind Challenge Rulebook or e-mail email@example.com with any questions.